 Withdrawals from the University are processed through the Registrar's Office (Notre Dame Hall 153).
 The last day to withdraw from the University with grades of "W" coincides with the last day to withdraw from a course and is noted on the academic calendar.
-If a student withdraws from a course after the last day to withdraw, a grade of "F" will be recorded for the course.
+If a student stops attending a course after the last day to withdraw, the student will receive the grade earned in the course at the point of last attendance.

 The academic calendar is published on the Mount Mary Web site www.mtmary.edu and on my.mtmary.edu.
 Medical withdrawals and other exceptional withdrawals (with grades of "W") may occur up to the last day of classes and must receive approval from the School Dean of the student's program.
 In all cases, students are responsible for understanding the implications of a withdrawal on their progress towards graduation and their eligibility for federally-funded financial aid.